rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 # append some helpful text to the md5_diffs file

-echo -e "\n Update the baseline file if you approve of the changes to the file(s) above \n" >> md5_diffs echo -e "Re-run the script with the re-build option (e.g. ./check.sh  --rebuild) to approve \n" >> md5_diffs
+echo -e "\nUpdate the baseline file if you approve of the changes to the file(s) above \n" >> md5_diffs echo -e "Re-run the script with the re-build option (e.g. ./check.sh  --rebuild) to approve \n" >> md5_diffs

+cat md5_diffs         # print the md5_diffs file to the display
+     if [ -x /usr/bin/mail ]; then
-   cat md5_diffs         # print the md5_diffs file to the display mail -s "Changed Files" root < md5_diffs  # also e-mail the md5_diffs file to root
+        mail -s "Changed Files" root < md5_diffs  # also e-mail the md5_diffs file to root fi fi
-         fi
 ;;
     -r|--rebuild)

 # This section is for re-building the Baseline file just incase
 # the changes to the configuration files are legal and sanctioned

    cd /root/etc.bak/
    mv  md5_good  md5_good.bak # make a backup copy of current untainted baseline file

          for j in /etc/*.conf ; do
                  md5sum $j >> md5_good
          done
                  echo -e "\n Baseline file updated with approved changes !!! \n " ;;
      *)
          echo "This script accepts: only ( -i|--initialize or -v|--verify or -r|--rebuild ) parameters"
          ;;
 esac